ChristophSchmidl/books/README.md

 - [x] A Student’s Guide to Bayesian Statistics by **Ben Lambert**
 	* 488 pages
-- [ ] Bayesian Statistics the Fun Way: Understanding Statistics and Probability with Star Wars, LEGO, and Rubber Ducks by **Will Kurt**
+- [x] Bayesian Statistics the Fun Way: Understanding Statistics and Probability with Star Wars, LEGO, and Rubber Ducks by **Will Kurt**
+	* 287 pages
+	* Appendix B "Enough Calculus to get by" is well written.
+Using running speed (mph) revovered from a faulty smart watch to calculate how many miles you run, is a nice example.
+	* Heavily describes the usage of the Beta distribution
 - [ ] Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan by **John Kruschke**
 - [ ] Bayesian Methods for Hackers: Probabilistic Programming and Bayesian Inference by **Cameron Davidson-Pilon**
 - [ ] Principles of Statistics by **M. G. Bulmer**